Build & deploy pipeline

 Automatically

 Trigger the build & deploy pipeline automatically with each push to the selected branch or with a new tag.
-Create a new runtime service and connect it to your GitHub repository or GitLab repository.
+Create a new runtime service and connect it to your GitHub or GitLab repository.

 Manually